 Starting out with IEM, a beginners guide to in-ear monitors

-Starting out with IEM was published on TalkBass.com in 2007.
+Starting out with IEM was published on TalkBass.com.
 I have changed some of Starting out with IEM article it to make it more relevant with 2017.

 A quick overview: I discovered a great set of earbuds made by Sennheiser (Sennheiser CX 300 II Precision Enhanced Bass Earbuds).
 These are a soft headphone that sit in your ear and give almost 100% isolation to the sounds around you.
 I have used these for two gigs now and there is no ear fatigue.
 Not physically from having them in the ear or from the volume.
 The best part about these is their price. $80 US (the current version is now around $30 US).
 Oh they handle my 5 string bass easily.

 I have been running my bass and a dedicated monitor mix from Front Of House.
 We are a 5 piece band with a drummer who uses the Yamaha electronics.
 These phones are so good I don’t need an amp but I still use it for the rest of the band.

 One interesting side effect when starting out with IEM I have discovered is when I sing.
 I don’t sing many leads but I do a lot of harmonies.
 When I would sing my voice would sound muffled while all the other singers voices sounded natural and crystal clear.
 So I figured the sound tech had not tweaked my voice.
 I went to the board during break and saw it was identical to the male lead singers voice.
 During one song when he was off stage I sang harmonies through his mike and the same muffled quality.
 After reflecting on this and talking to our sound tech I came to the conclusion that I was hearing my voice resonating off my skull.
 I guess the fact that the earplugs have sealed my ear cavity caused my voice to sound different to me.
 Once I realized this I tried to ignore how I sounded when I sang and dealt with the audio quality.